grebaldi/plow-js/src/projections/atoms/last/index.md

-# $head projection
+# $last projection

-> Returns the head of a list inside of a structure addressed by `path`
+> Returns the last element of a list inside of a structure addressed by `path`

 ## Signature